Symfony

 composer require 1pilotapp/symfony-client:^1.0

-1. add to your
+1. add the following configuration keys to your app/config/config.yml file:

 private_key: "%one_pilot_private_key%"